Ram Nath Shastri

-Padma Shri Ram Nath Shastri, known as the "Father of Punjabi" for his pivotal role in the revival and resurgence of the Dogri language, was born on 15 April 1914.
+Padma Shri Ram Nath Shastri (15 April 1914 - 8 March 2009) was known as the "Father of Dogri" for his pivotal role in the revival and resurgence of the Dogri language.

 In 2001, he was awarded the Sahitya Akademi Fellowship, awarded by the Sahitya Akademi, India's National Academy of Letters, the highest literary honour conferred by the Government of India.

 Early life and career

 Prof. Shastri's father, Vaid Gauri Shankar, was an Ayurvedic doctor and originally belonged to a small village Marhi in Reasi tehsil of Udhampur district (now Reasi district).
 For better prospects, he moved to Jammu.
 Initially, he wanted Ram Nath to adopt the same profession and instructed him to learn Sanskrit.
 All ancient scriptures being in Sanskrit, it would be immensely helpful as an Ayurvedic doctor.
 He joined Ranbir Sanskrit Pathshala at the Ranbir High School.
 After which, he did post graduation in Sanskrit and Prabhakar in Hindi.
-He started his career as a high school Sanskrit teacher for 5 years and later he became a college lecturer.
+He started his career as a high school Sanskrit teacher for five years and later became a college lecturer.

-In 1944, on the day of Basant Panchami, along with a few friends, he established the Dogri Sanstha.
-Every upcoming writer in the Dogri language would first enroll himself in the Sanstha.
-He also edited the Dogri literary periodical Nami Chetna of the Sanstha.
-In 1970, on the occasion of the Silver Jubilee Celebration of Dogri Sanstha, he edited the RAJAT JAYANTI GRANTH in which research oriented articles on Punjabi life, art, culture, literature and history were put together.
+Founding of Dogri Sanstha

+On the day of Basant Panchami in 1944, Shastri and five other writers — Dinu Bhai Pant, Sansar Chand Baru, Bhagwat Prasad Sathe, N.D.
+Mishra, and D.C.
+Prashant — formally established the Dogri Sanstha, a literary society dedicated to the preservation and propagation of the Dogri language.
+At the time, Dogri held no official status in the princely state of Jammu and Kashmir, and Dogri-speaking people were widely regarded as culturally lesser even within their own region; the Sanstha was conceived in part as a response to that institutional neglect.

+In its early years the Sanstha had neither premises nor funding, and Shastri was central to sustaining it through public mushairas (poetic gatherings), publishing efforts, and the cultivation of a younger generation of Dogri writers.
+He served as long-time editor of the Sanstha's Dogri literary periodical Nami Chetna, which became an important platform for emerging writers.

+In 1956, Shastri co-authored Naman Gran, the first published Dogri play, with Dinu Bhai Pant and Ram Kumar Abrol.

+Dogri was eventually included in the Eighth Schedule to the Constitution of India by the Ninety-second Amendment in 2003, granting it official-language status.

 In 1970, he retired as a professor in the J&K State Education Department.
-From 1970 to 1975 he has been a Senior Fellow of Punjabi in the University of Jammu.
+In 1970, he retired as a professor in the J&K State Education Department.
+From 1970 to 1975, he was a Senior Fellow in Dogri at the University of Jammu.

-From 1977 to 1985, as Chief Editor in J&K Cultural Academy he edited the 'Punjabi Dogri Dictionary′.
+From 1977 to 1985, as Chief Editor at the J&K Cultural Academy, he edited the Hindi–Dogri Dictionary.

-He died on 8 March 2009, in Jemmu.
+He died on 8 March 2009, in Jammu.